nhtran93/kolam_signaling/README.md

 The following repository contains data and code used for analyses in:

-> Tran, N.-H., Atmaca, S., Waring, T. & Beheim, B. A. (submitted).
+> Tran, N.-H., Atmaca, S., Waring, T. & Beheim, B. A. (under review).
 Entropy trade-offs in artistic design: A case study of Tamil *kolam*.

 ## Getting Started